office of undergraduate admission

 › All standardized test results must be sent directly from the testing agency to Boston College.
 Boston College's SAT CEEB code is 3083.
 Boston College's ACT code is 1788.

-› We require the TOEFL examination or the IELTS for all international applicants whose primary native language is not English.
-If you are an international student who is attending an English-speaking secondary school, we still require that you submit a TOEFL or IELTS score.
-Minimum scores of 100 on the iBT and 7.5 on the IELTS are recommended.
+› We require the TOEFL examination or the IELTS for all international applicants whose primary native language is not English and who attend a secondary school outside of the U.S. Minimum scores of 100 on the iBT and 7.5 on the IELTS are recommended.
 Boston College's Institutional Testing Code is 3083.
 The Department Code is 00.
 We will only waive the IELTS or TOEFL requirement if you score 600 or above on the SAT Critical Reading or 27 or better on the ACT English section.

 › It is your responsibility to ensure that we receive all of your standardized testing by the stated application deadlines.

 The application fee or application fee waiver request* must be submitted in order for your application to be reviewed.
 Your application fee should be submitted with your Common Application.
 Given the volume of applications Boston College receives, we strongly recommend that you submit the application fee online.
 If you are unable to submit the fee online, you should mail (see below for address) a check or money order.

 *Fee Waiver Request